Ayat (restaurant): Ambiance

+Ayat's ambiance is designed to evoke the warmth and intimacy of a traditional Palestinian home while blending contemporary Brooklyn dining culture.
+Their Bushwick location particularly features a glass facade accented by vines, trees, and string lights.
+Inside, the walls are covered in murals where there is an open viewing of the kitchen, contributing to the communal atmosphere.
+There are multiple artistic elements in the restaurant's design that pay homage to Palestinian art, such a keffiyeh pattern on the tiles.

+Pro-Palestine activity

 Since opening, Ayat has become a cultural and political center for Palestinian advocacy in the tristate area.
 All of their locations pay a homage to Palestine, not only paying a homage to their homeland but have especially played a role in securing their solidarity to Palestine during the ongoing genocide in Gaza.
 The restaurant's political messaging, through its decor, signage, and menu, has now drawn national attention.
 In late 2023, Ayat came under fire for including one of the Palestinian slogans, "From the River to the Sea", in its menu as a dish.
 Although many supported Ayat in this matter, as a non-violent call for justice, others in the media characterized this as an open act of genocide.
 The couple received severe backlash online from the Anti-Defamation League (ADL) and the American Jewish Committee, arguing that the menu was inherently antisemitic.
 Abdul and Ayat explained that these phrases were intended to express Palestinian identity and calls for liberation, not violence.

 Despite this pressure, Ayat has expanded its outreach into other communities.
 In January 2024, the restaurant hosted a free Shabbat dinner at its Ditmas Park, Brooklyn location that drew over 1,300 attendees.
 The evening was promoted as an opportunity to foster a sense of community between cultural groups amidst a time of tension.
 Attendees included local residents, a mix of Jewish and Arab New Yorkers, and members of anti-Zionist Jewish groups.
 For the dinner itself, the owners catered Palestinian cuisine (such as baba ganoush, hummus, and mansaf) and hired Jewish caterers to provide more kosher food option.
 The event cost the restaurant between $30,000 to $40,000 and did not accept any donations.

 Outside of events hosted at their restaurants, the couple has also extended their political commitments into supporting local efforts focused on Palestinian liberation.
 For instance, Ayat is opening a new location in the Upper West Side and has promised free food to help students protesting in support of Palestine.